Zack Snyder's Justice League: Differences from the theatrical version

 While the basic framework of the story is the same, numerous scenes that were removed by Joss Whedon are restored to expand upon the characters, mythos, and worldbuilding elements.
 Teases for upcoming films are also present in Snyder's version.
 Snyder's version does not use any of the scenes shot by Whedon for his version of Justice League.
 Former Warner Bros. executives Jon Berg and Geoff Johns, who oversaw the production for Whedon's version, had their credits removed for Snyder's.

 Snyder stated that his version is not set in the same continuity as Whedon's, which would remain the canonical version of the film.
 However, Jason Momoa said that Aquaman (2018) takes place after Snyder's version, rather than Whedon's.
-Similarly, Wonder Woman (2017) director Patty Jenkins said that no DC director considers Whedon's Justice League canonical, and that she had worked with Snyder to ensure Wonder Woman maintained continuity with his film.
-Despite these sentiments, there are some apparent contradictions between Aquaman and Zack Snyder's Justice League relating to the backstory of the character Mera.
+Similarly, Wonder Woman director Patty Jenkins said that no DC director considers Whedon's Justice League canonical, and that she had worked with Snyder to ensure Wonder Woman maintained continuity with his film.
+Despite these sentiments, commentators noted various contradictions between Aquaman and Zack Snyder's Justice League relating to Mera's backstory.
+Additionally, The Flash (2023) acknowledges the events of Zack Snyder's Justice League.

 Follow-up movements

 Following the release of the film, fans expressed their appreciation on social media.
-Fans soon began a new movement, #RestoreTheSnyderverse, which advocated for Warner Bros. to allow Snyder to complete his originally planned Justice League trilogy.
-Another movement, #ReleasetheAyerCut, also started trending as well, with fans advocating for WB to release director David Ayer's original cut of Suicide Squad (2016).
+Fans soon began a new movement, #RestoreTheSnyderverse, advocating for Warner Bros. to allow Snyder to complete his originally planned Justice League trilogy.
+Another movement, #ReleasetheAyerCut, also started trending as well, with fans advocating for Warner Bros. to release director David Ayer's original cut of Suicide Squad (2016).
 In July 2022, DC Comics artist Jim Lee, who assisted Zack Snyder in the creation of the initial five-film plan, confirmed at San Diego Comic-Con that there were no plans to make more DC projects with Snyder or develop sequels to his Justice League cut.
-On February 2023, DC Studios co-chairman and CEO James Gunn officially responded to the fan movements calling for Netflix to purchase the production rights for Snyder's Justice League films, stating that neither the service or Snyder himself expressed any interest in completing the projects despite both parties remaining in touch with Gunn.